-A spicy stir fry, this Thai Drunken Noodles (Pad Kee Mao) is a delicious combination of Rice Noodles, Veggies, and an array of sauces.
+A spicy stir fry, Thai Drunken Noodles (Pad Kee Mao) is a delicious combination of Rice Noodles, Veggies, and an irresistible Thai Basil sauce, which is so addictive that you will make it again and again.
 Here is how to make it.

-There is no alcohol in this Noodle Recipe.
-It is said that they are the perfect noodles to enjoy after a night of drinking and thus they are named Drunken Noodles.
+Well, there is no alcohol in this noodle recipe.
+It is named as Drunken Noodles, as they are the perfect noodles to enjoy after a night of drinking.
 They are also considered great to cure the hangover.

 The sauces that are used in this dish definitely oomph the flavor and take this dish to a different level.

-There are many variations of these noodles, especially in the western markets, but traditionally it is made with rice noodles, Thai holy basil, and chicken.
+You will definitely find many variations of these noodles, especially in the western markets, but traditionally it is made with extra-wide rice noodles, Thai holy basil, and chicken.
 Quite often people in Thailand also use Baby Corn in their Drunken Noodle recipe.

-You can substitute Chicken with Shrimp or any Sea Food to make these noodles.
+You can substitute Chicken with Shrimp or any Sea Food.
 But if you are looking for a vegetarian option, feel free to use Tofu instead of Chicken.

 - Easy to make